- What Is a Gold IRA and How Does It Work

 - Frequently Asked Questions

-Investors comparing a gold IRA vs gold ETF are choosing between two structurally different methods of adding gold exposure to a retirement portfolio.
+Investors comparing a gold IRA vs gold ETF in an IRA are choosing between two structurally different methods of adding gold exposure to a retirement portfolio.
 A gold IRA gives you direct, titled ownership of physical gold bars or coins stored in an IRS-approved depository inside a self-directed individual retirement account.
-A gold ETF gives you price exposure through exchange-traded fund shares that track the spot price of gold but represent a fractional claim on a pooled trust, not personal ownership of allocated metal.
+A gold ETF in an IRA gives you price exposure through exchange-traded fund shares that track the spot price of gold but represent a fractional claim on a pooled trust, not personal ownership of allocated metal.
 Both instruments can hedge against inflation, currency depreciation, and equity market volatility, but they diverge sharply on tax treatment, annual costs, liquidity, counterparty risk, IRS compliance requirements, and long-term fitness for retirement savings goals.
 This guide quantifies every material difference so you can match the right vehicle to your specific financial situation.

 What Is a Gold IRA and How Does It Work